Dr Alice Moseley

 ESRC Impact Acceleration Account/ Devon County Council: "Deliberating pathways to net zero emissions with mini-publics: a collaborative evaluation", Jan-Dec 2020

-Prof Patrick Devine-Wright (PI) and Dr Alice Moseley (CI), with Doug Eltham (DCC)
+Prof Patrick Devine-Wright (PI) and Dr Alice Moseley (CoI), with Doug Eltham (DCC).

 Following the declaration by Devon County Council (DCC) of a Climate Emergency in 2019, 25 organisations came together to form a Devon Climate Emergency Response Group and a Net Zero Task Group.
 Together these groups have decided to conduct a Citizen's Assembly on Climate Change in 2020.
 A representative sample of Devon Citizens will meet over several days to deliberate evidence and expert testimony on how best to tackle carbon emissions, with the participants tasked with identifying priorities and making recommendations to feed into local policy and planning through the Devon Carb Plan.